IntelSmartEdge/docs/experience-kits/developer-experience-kit.md

 The command should present an interactive menu allowing the selection of the destination device.
 You can also use the `--dev` option to explicitly specify the device.

-##### Install the Image on the Target System
+#### Install the Image on the Target System

+##### Optional: Enable Security Support in the BIOS

+Update the provisioning system's BIOS settings to enable support for any security features you have installed:
+- If you have installed Intel® SGX, refer to this guide for [enabling Intel® SGX in the BIOS](/components/security/application-security-using-sgx.md#enable-intel-sgx-in-bios)

+##### Boot from the Flash Drive

-Begin the installation by inserting the flash drive into the target system.
+Insert the flash drive into the target system.
 Reboot the system, and enter the BIOS to boot from the installation media.

 ##### Log Into the System After Reboot